Court Process

 Misdemeanors

 Misdemeanors are criminal offenses that are less serious than felonies but more serious than infractions.
-Penalties can include up to one year in county jail, fines, probation, or community service.
-Common misdemeanors include some DUI offenses, petty theft, and vandalism.
+DUI Penalties can include up to one year in county jail, fines, probation, or community service.
+Common misdemeanors include some DUI offenses, theft crimes, and vandalism.
 Unlike felonies, misdemeanors do not result in state prison time.
 The misdemeanor process begins with either an arrest or citation, followed by an arraignment where charges are formally read, and the defendant enters a plea of guilty, not guilty, or no contest.
 If a not guilty plea is entered, the case proceeds to the pre-trial stage, where evidence is exchanged and plea deals may be negotiated.
 Pre-trial motions can be filed to challenge evidence, to suppress evidence, to require the prosecutor to turn over evidence, or request dismissals.
 If no plea deal is reached, the case goes to trial.
 If charged with a misdemeanor, you are entitled to have a jury trial or may elect to have a court trial.
 Where both sides present their arguments, and a verdict is reached.

 Arraignment